 Multi-tasking also prevents you from experiencing the pleasure that comes from being fully immersed in an activity that you enjoy.
 This steady state of awareness, also known as “flow”, can only occur when your focus is on the present moment.
 If your energy and focus is scattered between multiple things, you’ll miss out on the nuances and rich textures that comes from being present to everyday moments.

-The good news is this time-sharing version of multi-tasking is something that can be learned, but it will require prioritization, adaptability and discipline on your part.
-If done correctly, it can provide a sense of order and control in your life.
-Here are some ideas on how you can become a master multi-tasker:
+The good news is this time-sharing version of multitasking is something that can be learned, but it will require prioritization, adaptability and discipline on your part.
+If done correctly, it can bring order and control to your life.

-- Maintain inner balance: You cannot perform the mental acrobatics of multi-tasking if you don’t have a basic foundation for wellness and you’re unable to manage your energy levels while going through your tasks.
+5. Maintain inner balance: You cannot perform the mental acrobatics of multi-tasking if you don’t have a basic foundation for wellness and you’re unable to manage your energy levels while going through your tasks.
 Following a balanced regime of eating healthy, and getting enough exercise and sleep will ensure that your mind is performing at peak level and has strong cognitive endurance and agility.
 Also, avoid energy-draining activities that deplete your reserves and your ability to focus.
-While multi-tasking, it’s important to take regular breaks throughout the day to clear your head and give your mind the chance to relax and reboot.
-The brain requires constant replenishment because it uses more energy than any other part of the body.
-For this reason, it’s important to stop multi-tasking every 2-3 hours and give it the rest it needs.
-After the rest period, you’ll feel alert, refreshed, and ready to plow through your tasks.

-The most important thing to keep in mind as you tackle your to-do lists is to know, deep in your bones, that no matter what does and doesn’t get done at the end of a day, it doesn’t change the fact that you are worthy and that you’re enough.
+The most important thing to keep in mind as you tackle your to-do lists is to know that no matter what does and doesn’t get done at the end of a day, you are enough.
 Your value as a person has nothing to do with how many items you manage to cross off on your list but the fact that you tried and that you gave it everything you’ve got.